zachwood222/Zoris/app/docs/GETTING_STARTED.md

    docker compose exec api alembic upgrade head docker compose exec api python -m app.api.seed
    ```
+4. If your Next.js client runs on a different host, set `CORS_ORIGINS` in `.env` (comma separated) so browsers can call the FastAPI backend.
+The default allows `http://localhost:3000` for local development.
-4. Visit http://localhost:3000 to explore the demo flows.
+5. Visit http://localhost:3000 to explore the demo flows.
 The kiosk page ships with sample inventory and rotating station PIN from `/config`.